|

 Before the tunnel Lyttelton was a long and inconvenient distance.

-After the tunnel which was a commercial necessity Lyttelton is still
+After the tunnel was built which was a commercial necessity, Lyttelton

 Banks Peninsula on